romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 ## Questions

-When aligning repository branch protection configuration with written security policies, what is a key feature to enable for branches containing critical code?
+Q: When aligning repository branch protection configuration with written security policies, what is a key feature to enable for branches containing critical code?
 <details><summary>Show the answer</summary><p>

 - **Require pull request reviews before merging**